 Residential home builder, Eastwood Homes was recognized with Gold Awards at the Home Builders Association of Durham’s 51st Annual Parade of Homes awards presentation on Tuesday evening, October 4th.
 The annual Triangle Parade of Homes, N.C.’s largest open house, took place the first three weekends in October and featured more than 250 new homes from builders across the Triangle region.

 Over the years, we have seen a rising trend of finished basements in new homes.
-When you’re lucky enough to have the opportunity to build a new home, you are invited to choose different options, such as a finished basement or finished third floor flex space, and create the home of your dreams.
+When you’re lucky enough to have the opportunity to build a new home, you are invited to choose different options, such as a finished basement or finished third-floor flex space, and create the home of your dreams.
 Whether you’re building a new home with a custom builder, or a semi-custom builder, like Eastwood, it’s good to know your options.
-So is a finished basement or third floor flex area right for you?
+So is a finished basement or third-floor flex area right for you?
 Do you need the extra space?
-Here are a few ways on how you can transform your basement or third floor into a cool and functional space that everyone will love!
+Here are a few ways how you can transform your basement or third floor into a cool and functional space that everyone will love!